ivy-mainaa/ml-user-behavior-prediction/README.md

-# ML User Behavior Prediction
+# E-commerce User Behavior Prediction

-Predicting e-commerce purchase intent using user session behavior.
+Predicting online purchase intent using session-level user behavior data.

+---

 ## Overview

 This project builds an end-to-end machine learning pipeline to predict whether an e-commerce user session will result in a purchase.
-The goal is to demonstrate a structured ML workflow, from problem framing and exploratory data analysis to modeling, evaluation, and interpretation, using real-world behavioral data.
+The focus is on translating behavioral signals (engagement, navigation patterns, and visit context) into actionable predictions.

+The project demonstrates a complete ML workflow using real-world data, with emphasis on model comparison, interpretability, and business relevance.

+---

 ## Business Motivation

-Understanding purchase intent enables e-commerce platforms to:
+Accurately predicting purchase intent enables e-commerce platforms to:

-- Personalize user experiences
+- Personalize user experiences in real time
-- Optimize marketing spend
+- Optimize marketing and retargeting spend
 - Improve conversion rates
-- Identify high-intent sessions in real time
+- Identify high-intent sessions earlier in the funnel

+---

 ## Dataset

-- **Online Shoppers Purchasing Intention Dataset**
+**Online Shoppers Purchasing Intention Dataset**
-- Source: UCI Machine Learning Repository
+Source: UCI Machine Learning Repository

-- Contains session-level behavioral features such as page engagement, visit duration, and user type
+- Session-level behavioral features (page views, duration, bounce behavior)
+- Mixture of numerical and categorical variables
 - Target variable: `Revenue` (binary purchase indicator)

+---

-## Methodology
+## Modeling Approach

+The modeling pipeline includes:

-1. Data cleaning and preprocessing
+- Data cleaning and preprocessing
-2. Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA) to understand behavioral patterns
-3. Feature engineering and encoding
+- Feature engineering and encoding
-4. Baseline Logistic Regression
+- Baseline Logistic Regression
-5. Feature selection and refined Logistic Regression
+- Refined Logistic Regression with feature selection
-6. Tree-based models (Random Forest, XGBoost)
+- Tree-based models (Random Forest, XGBoost)
-7. Model comparison and evaluation
+- Model comparison using accuracy, precision-recall, and ROC-AUC
-8. Feature importance analysis
+- Feature importance analysis for interpretability
-9. Business insights and recommendations

-## Models Used
-- Logistic Regression (Baseline and Refined)
-- Random Forest
-- XGBoost
+---

 ## Key Results

-- Tree-based models outperform linear models for this task.
+- Tree-based models outperform linear models on this task
-- **PageValues** and product engagement metrics are the strongest predictors of purchase intent.
+- PageValues and product-related engagement metrics are the strongest predictors
-- Random Forest achieves the best balance between precision and recall for revenue prediction.
+- Random Forest achieves the best balance between precision and recall
-- XGBoost achieves the highest overall accuracy and ROC-AUC.
+- XGBoost achieves the highest overall accuracy and ROC-AUC

+---

-## Data Storage Note
+## Data Handling Note

 The dataset is uploaded manually to the Google Colab runtime for exploratory analysis.
-In a production environment, this data would be stored and accessed from cloud storage or a database.
+In a production setting, this data would be accessed via cloud storage or a database pipeline rather than manual uploads.

-## Project Structure
-  ml-user-behavior-prediction/
-│── online_shoppers_revenue_prediction.ipynb
-│── README.md
+---

 ## Tools & Technologies

 - Python, Pandas, NumPy
 - Scikit-learn
 - XGBoost
 - Matplotlib, Seaborn
 - Google Colab

-## Status
-Completed

-## Author
-Ivy Maina